-Second chances are possible, even with a DUI.
+Second chances are possible, even with a DWI.

-A Sugar Land DUI Attorney Can “Seal” Your Record
+A Sugar Land DWI Attorney Can “Seal” Your Record

 The Texas Department of Public Safety (DPS) keeps up with the criminal history of citizens.
 They keep this information in a database known as the computerized Criminal History System (CCH).
 Per the DPS, the CCH maintains information about “arrests, prosecutions and the disposition of the case for persons arrested for Class B misdemeanor or greater violation of Texas criminal statutes.”
 This electronic system holds all conviction information which can be purchased and viewed by the general public.